 - Cost them their job

 If one or more of these are the actual outcome, then we know for certain that managers misunderstood Lean and practiced it incorrectly.
+This is Fake Lean.
 It ceases to be Lean the moment it is used for bad.

 Dumb leaders don’t care about employees’ concerns and will fail to address these six criticisms of Lean management.
 Yet, these leaders expect employees to support and participate in improvement efforts.
 That is illogical.
 In reality, employees will not support Lean and participation is half-hearted, if at all.
 The result is a pace of change that is much slower than needed, which, in-turn, reinforces the view among employees that Lean management is just another flavor-of-the-month.